Ouali-Alami/ecom-web-app/README.md

 How to configure your services in various ways (mixed here for demonstration purposes):

 -Centralized your config in a service config-service.
 -Directly within the service itself, ensuring self-sufficient configuration and management.
 -via Consul (iin this case config-service is not required).

-How to use a gateway-service to handle the clients (here: angular ecom-web-app) requests with single entry point and how to resolve corss issues via the gateway-service configuration.
+How to use a gateway-service to handle the clients (here: angular ecom-web-app) requests with a single entry point.

+How to resolve corss issues via the gateway-service configuration.

 How to manage the different services with Consul.